 - Now, take some heavy duty tinfoil and make a large pouch to place the ribs in.
 Make sure that no air can escape.

-- Place the pouch of ribs back into the smoker and let them cook slow and low until tender (between 190 and 195 internal temperature).
-Use an insta-read, or remote thermometer and check your temperature to make sure it doesn’t rise above 195.
+- Place the pouch of ribs back into the smoker and let them cook slow and low until tender, about 1.5 to 2 hours or more.